openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The name "Digital Credentials API" (DC API) encomposes the W3C Digital Credentials API [@!W3C.Digital_Credentials_API] as well as its native App Platform equivalents in operating systems (such as [Credential Manager on Android](https://developer.android.com/jetpack/androidx/releases/credentials)).
-The DC API allows web sites and apps acting as Verifiers to request the presentation of verifiable credentials.
+The DC API allows web sites and native apps acting as Verifiers to request the presentation of verifiable credentials.
 The API itself does not define a Credential exchange protocol but can be used with multiple protocols.
 The Web Platform, working in conjunction with other layers, such as the app platform/operating system, and based on the permission of the End-User, will send the request data along with the web or app origin of the Verifier to the End-User's chosen Wallet.